• New Here?

 Trace around a pot or large bowl a circle (use light regular pencil to do the tracing with), that is around the picture in the cloth panel.
 Use that circle as a guide to attaching already ruffled lace that you buy at a fabric store.
 Cotton or Cotton/Blend ruffled laces work best.
 Simply sew the ruffled lace at it’s bound edge to the circle line.
 About one inch from finishing the ruffle circle, simply add about one more inch and slightly turn some under and lay it slightly over the cut edge where you started.
 That way it should cover the raw cut ends of the lace.
 Where the lace meets start/finish area, you can cover it with a sewn on bow.
 I like to use a straight stitch and go around twice, but you can use a contrasting zig-zag stitch if you like to secure the ruffle down around the panel pictures.
 It doesn’t have to be a circle either, if the panel picture kinda dictates it, it could be a rectangle or a square.
 You could use different colors of ruffled lace for each panel area, or all the same.
 I think it’s fun if there are different colors.
 Actually I did this not with already made panels, but around simple little embroidered animals and another around simple little embroidered circus scenes/animals for a friend’s baby shower many years ago.
 Everyone went Gaga over them.
 I think it’s the ruffles and bows that everyone thinks it takes such a long time or looks expensive.
 Yet I think anyone that can make the easy baby quilts like you described can embellish them with the bows and ruffles too, it’s easy.

-# 5 March 2009 at 12:43 pm
+March 5, 2009 at 12:43 pm

-• Jenn Spencer said:
+10. Jenn Spencer says

 So cute!
-Love this!! :)
+Love this!! 🙂

 Jenn